My Truth: Music and lyrics

 Described as an autobiographical album, My Truth is a pop, R&B and soul record.
 About its mature tone, Robyn said that she had grown up since releasing her debut album and had gained life experiences which she wanted to express.
 She described the album's musical styles as more intense than those on Robyn Is Here, but retaining a mainstream appeal.
+She said, "This album is different from my first ...
+All the songs on this album are different from each other and show different sides of me."
 John Lucas of AllMusic called the album "hardly a radical departure" from Robyn Is Here, but more mature with "intelligent and introspective" lyrics and greater focus on its lyrical content.
 Vultures Larry Fitzmaurice declared it "part continuation of Robyn Is Heres R&B-pop palette and part stylistic divergence into more subtle, chillout-inflected territory".

 "Det gör ont ibland", with Petter, is a hidden track on the first track's pregap.
 Robyn described the duet as the "most hip hop" song she had recorded to date.
 Aftonbladets Per Bjurman described "Play" (the first track) as world music-tinged, and Lucas called it "as playful a song as [Robyn]'s ever recorded".
 It is followed by the R&B song "My Only Reason", whose lyrics describe a bad relationship.
-Next is "Underneath the Heart", a piano-guitar-and-string ballad whose lyrics describe the desire to help someone else feel better, which was compared by a critic to the catalogue of American singer Toni Braxton.
+Next is "Underneath the Heart", a piano-guitar-and-string ballad whose lyrics describe the desire to help someone else feel better, which was compared by critics to the catalogue of American singer Toni Braxton.
 The fourth track, "Electric", is an electronic funk song with reggae elements; it uses positive and negative energy as metaphors for the close relationship between love and hate.
 The extended album version includes a 90-second intro.
 The title track has a "convinced relativism", according to Robert Christgau, and Robyn wrote the song in 1997 about feeling misunderstood.
 The sixth song, "Main Thing" (which samples Shot's 1986 single of the same name), explores the deep house, disco and funk genres.
 Robyn wrote the song about an ex-boyfriend in February 1999, while she was working with Masters at Work in New York.